bbadawee/Flutter-Kurdish-Language-Support/README.md

 If you find this package helpful, please give it a like 👍 on [pub.dev](https://pub.dev/packages/flutter_kurdish_sorani)!

-For issues, feature requests, or questions, please [create an issue](https://github.com/YOUR_USERNAME/flutter_kurdish_sorani/issues).
+For issues, feature requests, or questions, please [create an issue](https://github.com/bzhar93/flutter_kurdish_sorani/issues).

 ## Credits

-- Font: Rabar font by [Rabar Erkan](https://www.behance.net/itsrabar) - Motion Designer & 3D Generalist from Erbil, Iraq
+- Font: Rabar font by [Rabar Erkan](https://www.behance.net/itsrabar)
-- Contributors: [List of contributors]